-While it’s possible to get all of the vitamins and minerals you need from careful food selection and a nutrient-dense diet, research shows many women still experience at least one type of nutrient deficiency, if not more.
-There are 13 vitamins all women need — all which are among the best vitamins for women to take — including vitamins C, A, D, E, K and the B vitamins (such as thiamine and vitamin B12), plus a number of important trace minerals and fatty acids too.
-(1)
+What vitamins should a woman take on a daily basis?
+There are 13 vitamins all women need — all which are among the best vitamins for women to take — including vitamins C, A, D, E, K and the B vitamins (such as thiamine and vitamin B12), plus a number of important trace minerals, too.

 It’s believed that around 30 percent of all women are deficient in one or more of these vitamins and minerals, and for many women the risk only increases with age.
 Another scary finding?
 Estimates show about 75 percent of women would likely develop nutrient deficiencies if supplemental multivitamins didn’t exist.
-(2)

 With that in mind, what are the most important and best vitamins for women in order to prevent deficiencies and the complications that come with them?
 The following are the absolute best vitamins for women.

-What Are the Best Vitamins for Women to Take?
+Best Vitamins for Women

-4. B Vitamins, Including Folate
+2. B Vitamins, Including Folate

-B vitamins, including vitamin B12 and folate, are important for a woman’s metabolism, preventing fatigue and boosting cognitive functions.
-They help with may cellular processes, growth and energy expenditure because they work with other vitamins like iron to make red blood cells and help turn the calories you eat into useable “fuel.”
+B vitamins, including vitamin B12 and riboflavin, are important for a woman’s metabolism, preventing fatigue and boosting cognitive functions.
+They help with many cellular processes, growth and energy expenditure because they work with other vitamins like iron to make red blood cells and help turn the calories you eat into useable “fuel.”

 You can get plenty of B vitamins from animal products like cage-free eggs, fish, meat, milk and yogurt.
 Older women, those with anemia, vegans and vegetarians should work with a doctor to make sure they get enough B vitamins since they’re at the greatest risk for deficiency.
 Foods especially high in folate include spinach and leafy greens, asparagus, citrus fruits, melon and beans.